seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **GRATIANO**
 *\[To NERISSA]*
 By yonder moon I swear you do me wrong;
-In faith, I gave it to the judge’s clerk:
+In faith, I gave it to the judge's clerk:
 Would he were gelt that had it, for my part,
 Since you do take it, love, so much at heart.

 **PORTIA**
-A quarrel, ho, already! what’s the matter?
+A quarrel, ho, already! what's the matter?

 **GRATIANO**
 About a hoop of gold, a paltry ring
 That she did give me, whose posy was
-For all the world like cutler’s poetry
+For all the world like cutler's poetry
-Upon a knife, ‘Love me, and leave me not.’
+Upon a knife, 'Love me, and leave me not.'

 **NERISSA**
 What talk you of the posy or the value?